Shaza-Safi/Ontario_Sunshine_List/README.md

 ### Tools:
 * pgAdmin 4 used to house the Sunshine list and Statistics Canada data
-* Tableau Public used to display Dashboard
+* Tableau Desktop and TableauPublic used to display Dashboard
 * Jupyter Notebook used for data extraction/transformation, data analysis and machine learning model
 * GitHub.io
 * Visual Studio Code Version: 1.60.0